-4.3 The Neighbourhood Plan also sets objectives for achieving the vision and which in turn frame the policies and proposals in the Plan.
-Like the vision, the objectives have been drawn up directly through the feedback received following consultation with residents at key stages of the Neighbourhood Planning process.
-With general community support for the objectives as worded and to the aspirations underlying them, there is confidence that the policies and proposals in the Neighbourhood Plan will underpin the objectives as well as the overall vision for the Parish.
-The objectives are organised under the three main headings of the vision.
+4.3 The Neighbourhood Plan also sets Objectives for achieving the vision and which in turn frame the policies and proposals in the Plan.
+Like the Vision, the Objectives have been drawn up directly through the feedback received following consultation with residents at key stages of the Neighbourhood Planning process.
+With general community support for the Objectives as worded and to the aspirations underlying them, there is confidence that the policies and proposals in the Neighbourhood Plan will underpin the Objectives as well as the overall Vision for the Parish.
+The Objectives are organised under the three main headings of the Vision.
+In the Regulation 14 consultation, 97.5% of respondents supported the draft objectives.